Art of the United Kingdom: Contemporary art

 In 1999, the Stuckists figurative painting group which includes Billy Childish and Charles Thomson was founded as a reaction to the YBAs.
 In 2004, the Walker Art Gallery staged The Stuckists Punk Victorian, the first national museum exhibition of the Stuckist art movement.
 The Federation of British Artists hosts shows of traditional figurative painting.
 Jack Vettriano and Beryl Cook have widespread popularity, but not establishment recognition.
 Banksy made a reputation with street graffiti and is now a highly valued mainstream artist.

 Antony Gormley produces sculptures, mostly in metal and based on the human figure, which include the 20 metres (66 ft) high Angel of the North near Gateshead, one of the first of a number of very large public sculptures produced in the 2000s, Another Place, and Event Horizon.
 The Indian-born sculptor Anish Kapoor has public works around the world, including Cloud Gate in Chicago and Sky Mirror in various locations; like much of his work these use curved mirror-like steel surfaces.
-The environmental sculptures of British earth works artist Andy Goldsworthy have been created in many locations around the world.
+The environmental sculptures of British land artist Andy Goldsworthy have been created in many locations around the world.
 Using natural found materials they are often very ephemeral, and are recorded in photographs of which several collections in book form have been published.
 Grayson Perry works in various media, including ceramics.
 Whilst leading printmakers include Norman Ackroyd, Elizabeth Blackadder, Barbara Rae and Richard Spare.